Last updated:

 Could there be interruptions to utilities like water, gas electricity, or internet?

-We aren’t expecting any, and we’re working closely with utility providers to ensure services are maintained.
+We aren’t expecting any, aside from a very small number of properties we’ve communicated directly with, and we’re working closely with utility providers to ensure services are maintained.
 We’ll let you know well in advance if that changes.

 How can I keep up to date with the progress of this project?